vocobox/vocobox/README.md

 ### Charts

 Charts are powered by <a href="https://github.com/jzy3d/jzy3d-api">Jzy3d</a>.

-Charts are used as synthetizer command logs : parameter changes of the synthetizer are tracked and mapped to multiple 2d charts.
+They are used as synthetizer command logs : parameter changes of the synthetizer are tracked and mapped to multiple 2d charts.
 Below is the list of available charts.
 See <a href="http://doc.jzy3d.org/vocobox/vocobox-video.swf
 ">here a video</a> of charts in action.